hieutrtr/blockchain_practices/docs/medium_article_vibe_coding_blockchain.md

 **Performance Metrics:**
 - **Ingestion Speed**: 2-3 seconds per block
+- **Event Decoding**: Successfully processed 5 transactions with 7 logs each
 - **API Response Time**: < 200ms
-- **Success Rate**: 100% (10/10 blocks processed)
+- **Success Rate**: 100% (20+ blocks processed, 2 ERC-20 events decoded)
 - **Error Recovery**: Automatic retry with exponential backoff
 - **Memory Usage**: Stable throughout operation
+- **ABI Caching**: Efficient handling of popular tokens (USDT, USDC, DAI)

 **Key Takeaways:**
 - **Vibe coding enables rapid prototyping** of complex blockchain systems
+- **Event decoding is the key to DeFi analytics** - we successfully decoded real USDT transfers
 - **Free resources can power significant applications** - we used public RPC endpoints and local PostgreSQL
 - **AI assistance accelerates development** without sacrificing code quality or understanding
 - **The future of blockchain development is collaborative** - human creativity + AI efficiency
 - **Real-world testing is crucial** - our system works with actual Ethereum mainnet data
+- **ABI caching and error handling** are essential for production blockchain systems

 **The Vibe Coding Advantage:**
 This project demonstrates how AI-assisted development can transform the blockchain development process.
 Instead of spending weeks researching APIs, debugging connection issues, and implementing boilerplate code, we focused on the core business logic and system architecture.
 The AI assistant handled the technical implementation details while we maintained full understanding and control of the system.

 **Next Steps:**
 The foundation is now solid for building production-scale blockchain data platforms.
-The next phase would include event decoding, token metadata enrichment, real-time processing, and multi-chain support - all following the same vibe coding approach that made this PoC successful.
+With event decoding successfully implemented, the next phase would include token metadata enrichment, real-time processing, advanced analytics, and multi-chain support - all following the same vibe coding approach that made this PoC successful.

 **The Future is Collaborative:**
 As blockchain technology continues to evolve, the developers who embrace AI-assisted development will have a significant advantage.
 Vibe coding isn't about replacing human creativity - it's about amplifying it.
 We're not just building faster; we're building better, with more time to focus on innovation and less time spent on repetitive implementation tasks.